 |Title:||Assistant Coach - Running Backs|

-Chris Batti is in his second season on the Harvard football staff as a running backs coaching assistant in 2013.
+Chris Batti is in his seventh season on the Harvard football staff as the running backs coaching assistant in 2018.

 In Batti’s first season in Cambridge, Harvard averaged 217.3 rushing yards per Ivy game, the best mark in the league by a 42-yard margin.
 The Crimson ranked 17th nationally in overall rushing at 214.3 yards per game.
-Treavor Scales ’13 earn first-team All-Ivy League selection while ranking 43rd nationally with 81.6 rushing yards per game.
+Treavor Scales ’13 earned first-team All-Ivy League honors while ranking 43rd nationally with 81.6 rushing yards per game.

 Batti came to Harvard after spending four seasons at Northwestern, including the last two as a graduate assistant and wide receivers coach while earning a master’s degree in sports administration.
 He initially came to Northwestern in 2008 as a quality control intern while assisting with the offensive line.